covalenthq/web3-resources/README.md

 &nbsp;
 ## Give this repo some :star: power!
-If these templates help you onboard into web3 and #BUIDL faster, please star this repo! :star:
+If these resources help you onboard into web3 and #BUIDL faster, please star this repo! :star:

 &nbsp;
 ## Feedback & Support